 Awards and Achievements

 Our Aging Studies program has been designated a national Program of Merit by the Association for Gerontology in Higher Education (AGHE).
-The designation provides aging studies programs with an AGHE stamp of approval to verify program quality.
-As present, there are only five master's degree programs in the United States bearing this designation.
+This prestigious designation provides aging studies programs with an AGHE stamp of approval to verify program quality.
+The M.A. in Aging Studies at Eastern Illinois University is 1 of only 4 graduate degree programs in the U.S. to hold this designation.

-Aging Studies students come with a variety of disciplinary backgrounds, including psychology, sociology, family and consumer sciences, health studies, kinesiology, biology and nursing.
-Program graduates have gone on to careers including advocacy roles, policy work, administrative leadership positions, and direct care interaction with other adults.
-For a more in-depth discussion of the program from students in the program, please see the prospective students section of our website.
+Aging Studies students come with a variety of disciplinary backgrounds.
+Some examples include: family and consumer sciences, psychology, sociology, health studies, kinesiology, biology, and nursing.
+Graduates of the program are succeeding in careers entailing advocacy roles, policy work, administrative leadership positions, and direct care client services with other adults.

-The program faculty represent our seven disciplines of: Family and Consumer Sciences, Business, Communication Studies, Education, Health Studies, Kinesiology, and Psychology.
+Our Aging Studies faculty represent multiple academic units at Eastern Illinois University: Family and Consumer Sciences, Communication Studies, Education, Health Studies, Kinesiology, and Psychology.
 Our faculty members are active in both research and community collaboration endeavors.
-To learn more about individual faculty members, please visit their faculty profile website pages.
+To learn more about our Aging Studies faculty members, please visit their EIU profile websites.